Ehmkayel/javascript/javascript_exercises/readme.md

-# This file will contain the questions to SuperSimpleDev exercises questions from his course javascript beginner to Pro
+This folder will contain SuperSimpleDev exercises questions from his course javascript beginner to Pro and my solutions to the exercises

 # Lesson 1 Exercises:
  - Use alert(...);to display "Good morning!" in a popup